kylephillipsau/Nosdesk/README.md

 A modern helpdesk and IT management system built with Rust and Vue.js, designed for efficient ticket management and IT operations.

+> [!CAUTION]
+> This project is in active development, do not use it until it is stable and production ready.
+I am moving fast and breaking things!
-> This project is still in active development.
-The software is provided as-is with absolutely no warranty.
+> This software is provided as-is with absolutely no warranty.
 Use at your own risk!

 ## ✨ Key Features